-This Ph.D. project will be located at Navier laboratory (Champs-sur-Marne, Paris region), with occasional travels (SMEC project meetings, conferences).
+This Ph.D. will start in fall 2024 and will be located at Navier laboratory (Champs-sur-Marne, Paris region), with occasional travels (SMEC project meetings, conferences).
 The Ph.D. candidate will be enrolled in the doctoral school 'Science, Ingénierie, Environnement' of the Ecole des Ponts ParisTech, and will be funded by CNRS within the scope of the ANR SMEC.
 The Ph.D. funding is granted for a total of three years with a gross stipend of 2135€/month for full time work.
-The start of the Ph.D. is flexible but it cannot be before 1st January 2024.

 The applicants must hold a Master of Science or equivalent in the field of physics and/or (geo)-mechanics of materials (or close subject), with a special taste for numerical work.
 They must be able to communicate fluently in English, both written and spoken.
-The interested applicants are invited to apply on the CNRS career portal (https://emploi.cnrs.fr/Offres/Doctorant/UMR8205-LAUBRO-002/Default.aspx?lang=EN) or by email by sending a CV, a motivation letter and their transcripts to L. Brochard (laurent.brochard@enpc.fr).
+The interested applicants are invited to apply on the CNRS career portal (https://emploi.cnrs.fr/Offres/Doctorant/UMR8205-LAUBRO-003/Default.aspx?lang=EN) or by email by sending a CV, a motivation letter and their transcripts to L. Brochard (laurent.brochard@enpc.fr).